 - Teacher’s Forum

 - Street Team Youth Programs

 *Kenneth Young was born on this date in 1933.
 He was a Black artist, educator, and designer.

 He worked at the Smithsonian Institution as an exhibit designer for 35 years.
 Young's paintings were abstract and often featured multiple colored wash strokes.
 His paintings were large-scale in acrylic paint, very bright and colorful.
-Some of the titles of his paintings are referenced jazz music.
-He taught art at Corcoran School of the Arts and Design and the Duke Ellington School of the Arts.
+Some of the titles of his paintings reference jazz music.
+He taught art at the Corcoran School of the Arts and Design and the Duke Ellington School of the Arts.